othim/py-ncsm/README.txt

   This generates a directory in src/states/Nmax=<Nmax>_data/ that contains the pre-calculated data.
 Note that the storage space needed might not be negligable for Nmax>~40.
-NOTE that you need to set (J,T,pi) values in the file compute_save_basis.py.
+NOTE that you need to set (2*J,2*T,pi) values in the file compute_save_basis.py.
 The default is the triton channel (1,1,1).

-- To run the code you just need to specify an input file and run the code.
+- To run the code you just need to specify an input file.

   If an input file is NOT provided the variables are set in the default section of the code and the output will by default be printed to stdout.
-This mode can be useful e.g. for testing.
-E.g.
+This mode can be useful e.g. for testing:

   $ python run-py-ncsm.py